soijebor/PyBer_Analysis/README.md

 4. Convert the groupby Series into a DataFrame.
 5. Reset the index, then create a pivot table DataFrame with the Date as the index and columns = 'City Type'.
 The Fare for each Date should appear in each row.
 6. Create a new DataFrame from the pivot table DataFrame on the given dates, '2019-01-01':'2019-04-28', using loc.
-7. Create a new DataFrame by setting the DataFrame you created in Step 6 with resample() in weekly bins, and calculate the sum() of the No. Drivers for each week in the resampled data.
+7. Create a new DataFrame by setting the DataFrame you created in Step 6 with resample() in weekly bins and calculate the sum() of the No. Drivers for each week in the resampled data.
 8. Using the object-oriented interface method, plot the DataFrame you created in Step 7 using the df.plot() function.

 ### Additional Analysis 2